Radio Coverage Systems for New Building Construction

 Business Overview | IFC-Specified ERRC Requirements for New Construction

 In recent years demand for commercial construction has continued to increase, even through the recent pandemic (building material shortages aside).
-Recent updates to the international fire code, specifically to IFC section 510, that govern Emergency Responder Radio Coverage (ERRC) requirements, dictate the acceptable technical requirements for system performance, design, and signal strength levels in and around new structures.
+Recent updates to the international fire code (specifically to IFC section 510) and updated guidance from the National Fire Protection Association (specifically NFPA-72) that govern Emergency Responder Radio Coverage (ERRC) requirements, dictate the acceptable technical requirements for system performance, design, and signal strength levels in and around new structures.
 Because of this, most construction companies are in need of technology partners that specialize in the design and install of radio coverage enhancement systems.

 Current Challenge | Ensuring Adequate In-Building Radio Coverage